-On wercker everything you create, whether these are builds or applications, by default everything is private.
-The exception to this is your profile.
-The information shared on the profile by default is little more than the username and a link to your GitHub or Bitbucket profile.
+On Wercker everything you create, whether in builds or applications, is private by default.
+The exception to this rule is your profile.
+The information shared on the profile by default is little more than the username and a link to your GitHub, Bitbucket, or GitLab profile.

 Although an application is private by default, it can be made public.
-You can do this after adding the application to wercker: go to settings tab and tick the public app checkbox.
-On a public application logged in users (and anonymous users) can see builds, build steps list and build step detail (i.e. the log).
-Deploy targets and deploy information is not accessible.
-Keep in mind that even though a build step and the test log may be public, the actual code is not visible on wercker, except for stack traces and/or other information displayed by the test tools.
+You can do this after adding the application to Wercker: Go to the settings tab and tick the public app checkbox.
+On a public application users who are logged in (as well as anonymous users) can see builds, build steps list and build step detail (i.e., the log).
+Deploy targets and deploy information are not accessible.
+Keep in mind that even though a build step and the test log may be public, the actual code is not visible on Wercker, with the exception of stack traces and/or other information displayed by the test tools.

-To be specific: whether a user can access builds, build steps, view deploy logs or an applications is defined on the application level.
+In other words, a user's ability to access builds, build steps, view deploy logs or an application is defined at the application level.

-There are three roles defined at this moment, with increasing amount of permissions these are:
+There are three roles defined at this moment:

-A user with build+deploy permissions can do all things a user with build permissions can, but can also trigger deploys and create new deploy targets.
+A user with build+deploy permissions can do all of the things that a user with build permissions can, but can also trigger deploys and create new deploy targets.

-Like the owner of a project, users with admin permissions can do the same as with build+deploy permissions and also:
+Like the owner of a project, users with admin permissions can do the same as those with build+deploy permissions.
+In addition, an admin user can:

 - change settings on the project (set the application to public/private)